 Applications need input to function on any operating system, and containers are no exception, needing instructions to run and perform their intended operations.
 However, given the scale at which containers are deployed within organizations, managing them manually is impractical.

 This is where container runtimes come in.
-While container runtimes solve some challenges, they also pose a new security challenge since they manage the interface between the container and host system.
+While container runtimes solve some challenges, they also manage the interface between the container and host system, which poses a new security challenge.
 This blog post will examine container runtimes and their function within a container architecture, as well as key considerations for security teams.

 What is a Container Runtime?